 Campaign Logo, Website, and Print Design

-Here state Rep. Anna Eskamani describe the process and meaning behind her logo.
+State Rep. Anna Eskamani describes the meaning and process behind her logo.

 Create a Meaningful, Memorable Political Brand

 When Anna V. Eskamani asked You Should Run to design her first-ever campaign brand for Florida House District 47, she was motivated by years of activism and work to help people in Central Florida.
 Anna was running to win, and her creative needs were deeply rooted in her personal story.

 Anna wanted an iconic logo that could be memorized and drawn by hand, as organizers had done while campaigning for President Barrack Obama at UCF.
 Anna’s resulting logo and campaign materials reflect her family history, personal identity, and hometown roots in Orlando.